Michael's Journey: "It Starts with Me"

 Limit alcohol to 1 drink a day for women and 2 for men.
 Excessive drinking can affect your health and worsen CKD.

-Kidney dialysis helps clean your blood when you reach stage 5 CKD and your kidneys no longer function.
+Kidney dialysis helps clean your blood when you reach end-stage kidney disease and your kidneys no longer function.
 There are 2 types, hemodialysis and peritoneal dialysis.

 What is hemodialysis?